-As mentioned, the larval stages for both moths and butterflies are called caterpillars, dispute the pupal and adult stages having different names.
+As mentioned, the larval stages for both moths and butterflies are officially called caterpillars, dispite the pupal and adult stages having different names.

 Caterpillars can be found in many different sizes and colors, although all of them have the same basic body structure.
 This consists of a head, a worm-like body, six stubby legs in the front, and six false legs at the rear.

-There are two major methods of locomotion for caterpillars: the worm-like compression and stretching or drawing the back in without contracting, causing the central part of the body to form a vertical loop.
+There are two major methods of locomotion for caterpillars: the worm-like compression and stretching or drawing the back in without contracting, causing the central part of the body to form a vertical loop (such as with inchworms).